dtaylor-530/ETMProfileEditor/README.md

 # ETMProfileEditor
  Master-Detail-View Editor

+## To Do:
 - [x] Everything so far

-## To Do:
+- [x] Persist changes to Steps in Profiles
+- [x] Add drag-drop
+- [ ] Fix steps disapearing

-- [ ] Enable steps changing when moving between profiles
+- [ ] Prevent user changing Profiles while Step has error.
-- [ ] The display of parameters within the steps
+- [ ] Fix the display of parameters within the steps